Atomic-Buy/Atomic-Buy/README.md

 # Atomic Buy

-make digital asset purchase trustless
+Blockchain make the payment atomic and trustless, now we make any digital asset purchase atomic and trustless.